-- Promote, advertise and recruit qualified students. - Interview and select a student to provide SOE. - Appoint a mentor to coordinate and supervise students' SOE experience. - Mentor will work with NDSCS's SOE-coordinator in planning and monitoring the supervised occupational work experiences. - Pay trainee's wages, commensurate with experience, during periods of supervised occupational work experiences. - Provide work experience that will increase the students' skill level.
+- Promote, advertise and recruit qualified students. - Interview and select a student to provide work experience. - Appoint a mentor to coordinate and supervise students' work experience. - Mentor will work with NDSCS's internship coordinator in planning and monitoring the supervised occupational work experiences. - Pay trainee's wages, commensurate with experience, during periods of supervised occupational work experiences. - Provide work experience that will increase the students' skill level.